shivam-ss/MTBS/README.md

 # MTBS
-A full fledged Enterprise Java Application, using Swing GUI for movie ticket bookings, along with Jasper receipts
+A full fledged Enterprise Java Application, using awt for movie ticket bookings, along with Jasper receipts